 Rather, it is an attempt to create a comprehensive buyer’s guide to the electronic lab notebook (ELN), in the hope that it would make it easier for research organizations to switch from paper to a digital infrastructure.
 After all, the intelligent lab of the future is a digital one.

 Digital lab books are not just at the center of the modern lab, but are essentially a prerequisite.
-If you want to introduce and fully leverage clean data, robotics, automated processes, integrated surfaces and modular design, you will need a connected platform to connect all the tools.
+If you want to introduce and fully leverage clean data, robotics, automated processes, integrated surfaces and modular design, you will need a connected platform to connect all lab equipment and your inventory.

 After years of obscurity, the digital lab notebook is finally becoming more commonplace in the lab.
 However, there are still very few useful guides that help researchers navigate through the different options.
-That’s why I decided to interview several labfolder customers (as well as non-customers currently considering an ELN) and ask them about how their decision process worked, in order to document it here in a best practice guide.
+That’s why I decided to interview labfolder customers and ask them about their decision making process, in order to document it here in a best practice guide.